qt/qtdeclarative/README.md

 Qt Labs Controls
 ================

-The Qt Labs Controls module is a technology preview of the next generation user interface controls based on Qt Quick.
-In comparison to the desktop- oriented Qt Quick Controls 1, the experimental Qt Labs Controls are an order of magnitude simpler, lighter and faster, and are primarily targeting embedded and mobile platforms.
+The Qt Labs Controls module delivers the next generation user interface controls based on Qt Quick.
+In comparison to the desktop-oriented Qt Quick Controls 1, Qt Quick Controls 2 are an order of magnitude simpler, lighter and faster, and are primarily targeted towards embedded and mobile platforms.

-Qt Labs Controls are based on a flexible template system that enables rapid development of entire custom styles and user experiences.
+Qt Quick Controls 2 are based on a flexible template system that enables rapid development of entire custom styles and user experiences.
 Qt Labs Controls comes with a selection of built-in styles: